Update: The Polar OH1 will supposedly received ANT+ compatibility some time in April 2019.

 As for wearing and comfort, it’s hardly noticeable if you didn’t have it on too tightly.
 However, you will feel it if you’re doing strength workouts such as bicep curls; not uncomfortable but just noticeable.

 The HR measurements are recorded on device in the 4MB storage which can record up to 200 hours worth of activities.
-Polar didn’t make any mention of using the Polar OH1 for swim based activities based on their publicity materials other than the fact that its waterproof to 30m.

 The sensor only has a single button and a single LED light capable of displaying the status of the wearable by emitting different coloured lights.